 - Make sure all your company contact info is accurate and easy to read

 Next, we will research your competition on social media.
 To compete in this space, you need to know who the players are.
 Who has the most engaged audience?
 What are they doing to drive interaction?
 What are they sharing, and when?

 Armed with first-hand knowledge of your company AND your competition, we will then move on to actively manage your social media.
 That includes:

 - Posting original content on your social media channels

 - Monitoring all your accounts to respond to comments and messages in real time

 - Engaging with relevant groups and communities on your behalf to share your content with highly targeted audiences

 Social media platforms:

-While there are many popular platforms (Facebook, Instagram, Twitter, LinkedIn, Pinterest, YouTube, etc), not all of them will be relevant to your brand.
+While there are many popular platforms (Facebook, Instagram, Twitter, LinkedIn, Pinterest, YouTube, Google My Business, etc), not all of them will be relevant to your brand.
 We will help you identify which platforms you need to be using.
 We’ll also help you identify the ideal social media posting frequency, date, and time to maximize your organic reach.

 Who is your social media manager?